-While there’s no cure for RA, it’s possible to slow its progression and treat its symptoms.
-Healthcare providers typically use a combination of drug treatment, reducing stress on the joints, and physical therapy.
+While there’s no cure for RA, it’s possible to slow progression and treat symptoms.
+Treatment typically involves a combination of drugs, reducing stress on the joints, and physical therapy.
 In some cases, surgery may be necessary to relieve pain and restore function in severely damaged joints.

 These medications are commonly used to treat RA.

 Biologics are a class of drugs that are made through biotechnology.
 They’re designed to act like natural proteins in your immune system, so they generally cause fewer side effects.

 They work by interrupting signals the immune system sends that tell it to attack healthy joint tissue.
 There are different types of biologics that work in different ways in the body to prevent inflammation caused by RA.

 Disease-modifying antirheumatic drugs (DMARDs) are another class of drugs used to treat RA.
 These drugs have anti-inflammatory properties, and they suppress your body’s immune system.
 They actually work to change the course of RA, rather than just treating the symptoms.